Loan principal: What is the principal of a loan and how does it work?

 - Small-business loans

-As highlighted above, interest is the money you pay a lender in return for the lender offering you a loan.
-The amount of interest you owe is based on a percentage of your loan principal, called your interest rate.
-Your rate can be determined by the following factors:
+As noted earlier, interest describes the money that you’ll be obligated to pay to a lender in return for them offering and choosing to service your loan.
+The total amount of interest that you’ll owe on monies borrowed is based on a percentage of your loan principal, known as your interest rate.
+Your individual interest rate, which can vary based on your individual lender, credit history, etc. may be determined by factors such as:

 - Your credit score